 - Be prepared to answer questions about your work experience, work habits, and career trajectory

 - Send a thank you note after the interview

 There is no better way to build self-confidence before your interview than to practice answering the questions you are most likely to be asked.
 This will help ensure that you don’t become tongue-tied during the actual interview.

-While framing your answers to common questions is a good start, you should also practice answering them aloud, ideally in a role-playing scenario where a friend or family member can act the part of your interviewer.
-This will enable you to focus on your body language (eye contact and posture) as you respond to questions.
+Ideally, you should also practice answering them aloud with friend or family member who can act as the interviewer.
+This will allow you to focus on your body language as you respond to questions.

-Here are the 50 most frequently-asked questions that are posed in interviews.
-Be prepared to go into some detail about your work history; you may also be asked behavioral or situational questions which require you to provide an anecdote about how you have handled a work challenge in the past or, alternatively, how you would approach a situation in the future.
+In your interview, you should be prepared to go into some detail about your work history.
+You may also be asked behavioral or situational questions which require you to provide an anecdote about how you have handled a work challenge in the past or, alternatively, how you would approach a situation in the future.